 TOUR Championship volunteers help organize, coordinate, and manage the event in various capacities which allows the event to donate back to the community.
 A total of 1250 volunteers give a total of 18,750 hours dedicated to supporting the TOUR Championship.

-This year, the tournament announced a partnership with Georgia Urology and Boston Scientific as sponsors of the tournament’s Volunteer Headquarters, which serves as the dedicated area where the more than 1,300 volunteers who make the tournament possible can check in and rest, relax, and refresh.
+TOUR Championship today announced the return of Georgia Urology and Boston Scientific as sponsors of the tournament’s Volunteer Headquarters, which serves as the dedicated area where the more than 1,300 volunteers who make the tournament possible can check in and rest, relax, and refresh.

 “Volunteers are the heart and soul of our tournament.
 Simply put, the TOUR Championship would not be possible without the commitment from our volunteers,” said Allison Fillmore, Executive Director of the TOUR Championship.
 “By stepping up for them, Georgia Urology and Boston Scientific are stepping up for our community.”